-5 Wrap tightly with aluminum foil and plastic wrap to store.
+6 Cool on a rack: Remove to a rack to cool for 5 minutes.
+Use the edges of the parchment paper to lift the cake out of the pan.
+Let cool completely.
+Wrap tightly with plastic wrap and then aluminum to store.
 If you want, you can sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Our Favorite Holiday Fruitcake on Simply Recipes.
 Thank you!Print